MeltPoolDG/MeltPoolDG/README.md

 # MeltPoolDG

 :warning: [WIP] This project is work in progress since 2021.
+We are planning to make the code publicly available in the coming years as part of our broader efforts to share our research openly.

-The code is available upon request (magdalena.schreter@tum.de).
+For collaboration requests, please contact magdalena.schreter@tum.de.
 Impressions will be shared on our [YouTube channel](https://www.youtube.com/channel/UCNZqFRMi-bBMaDMXC38AehA).

 ## (DG)-FEM-based multi-phase flow solvers for high-fidelity metal additive manufacturing process simulations